jjustinyyang/cse15l-lab-reports/report2/lab-report-2.md

 ```
 The input array of only one element such as `{3}` will not induce a failure because there is only one element, the symptom of not reversing the array does not affect the output in this case.

-The symptom is that they return the same array even though I expected an revered array.
+The symptom is that they return the same array even though I expected an reversed array.

+The failing result of JUnit test:
 ![Image](lab3-symptom.png)

-There are two bugs I found that caused the same symptom of not revering the array.
+There are two bugs I found that caused the same symptom of not reversing the array:
+- It only copies one side to the other, when what we want is actually swapping the front and the end.
-The first bug is that the for-loop looped through the entire array when instead it should be only half of the array because if you loop through the entire, it would just counter the swap and resulting in the same array.
+- The for-loop looped through the entire array when instead it should only be half of the array because if you loop through the entire it would just counter the swap and resulting in the same array.
-The second bug is that it only copies one side to the other.

 Before fix:
 ```